dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 (−∞, b]

-Now let’s move on to the second of our questions: (−∞, how do ∞) you ﬁnd the inverse of a function f?
+Now let's move on to the second of our questions: (−∞, how do ∞) you ﬁnd the inverse of a function f?
 Well, you write down y = { x f(x) : a < and x < try b } to solve for x.
 In 3 our example of f(x) = x 3 { 3 x so,wehavey = x, : a x ≤ = x ≤ b y. } This means that √ 3 f −1 (y) = √ y.
 If the variable y here oﬀends { x : you, a < by x ≤ all b } means switch it to 3 x: you can write f −1 (x) = √ x if you prefer. { x : Of a ≤ course, x < b } solving for x is not always easy and in fact is often impossible.
 On { x the : x other ≥ a } hand, if you know what the graph of your function looks like, the { graph x : x > of a the inverse function } ≤ } is easy to ﬁnd.
 The idea is to draw the line y = { x x on : x the b graph, then pretend that this line is a two-sided mirror.
 The inverse { x function : x < b } is the reﬂection of the original function in this mirror.
-When f(x) = x 3, here’s what f −1 looks R like:
+When f(x) = x 3, here's what f −1 looks R like:

 The original function f is reﬂected in the mirror y = x to get the inverse function.
 Note that the domain and range of both f and f −1 are the whole real line.

 1.2.3 Restricting the domain

-Finally, we’ll address our third question: if the horizontal line test fails and there’s no inverse, what can be done?
+Finally, we'll address our third question: if the horizontal line test fails and there's no inverse, what can be done?
 Our problem is that there are multiple values of x that give the same y.
 The only way to get around the problem is to throw away all but one of these values of x.
 That is, we have to decide which one of our values of x we want to keep, and throw the rest away.
 As we saw in Section 1.1 above, this is called restricting the domain of our function.
-Eﬀectively, we ghost out part of the curve so that what’s left no longer fails the horizontal line test.
+Eﬀectively, we ghost out part of the curve so that what's left no longer fails the horizontal line test.
 For example, if g(x) = x 2, we can ghost out the left half of the graph like this:

 The new (unghosted) curve has the reduced domain [0, ∞) and satisﬁes the shadow horizontal line test, so there is an inverse function.
 More precisely, 0 the function h, which has domain [0, ∞) and is deﬁned by h(x) = x 2 on this 1 domain, has PSfrag replacements an inverse.
-Let’s play the reﬂection game to see what it looks like:
+Let's play the reﬂection game to see what it looks like:

 To ﬁnd the equation of the inverse, we { have x : x to ≥ a solve } for x in the equation y = x 2.
 Clearly the solution is x = √ y { or x : x x = − } y, but which one do we >a √ need?
 We know that the range of the { inverse ≤ function is the same as the x : x b } domain of the original function, which we have restricted to be [0, ∞).
 So { x : x < b } we need a nonnegative number as our answer, and that has to be x = √ y.
 R That is, h −1 (y) = √ y.
 Of course, we could have ghosted out the right half of a the original graph to restrict the domain to (−∞, 0].
-In that case, we’d get a b function j which has domain (−∞, 0] and again satisﬁes j(x) = x 2, but only shadow on this domain.
+In that case, we'd get a b function j which has domain (−∞, 0] and again satisﬁes j(x) = x 2, but only shadow on this domain.
 This function also has an inverse, 0 but the inverse is now the negative square root: j −1 (y) = − √ y.
 1

 By the way, if you take the original function g 4 given by g(x) = x 2 with domain (−∞, ∞), which fails the horizontal line −2 test, and try to reﬂect it in the mirror y = x, you get the following picture: 3

-Notice that the graph fails the vertical line test, so it’s not the graph of a function.
+Notice that the graph fails the vertical line test, so it's not the graph of a function.
 This illustrates the connection between the vertical and horizontal line tests—when horizontal lines are reﬂected in the mirror y = x, they become vertical lines.

 1.2.4 Inverses of inverse functions

-One more thing about inverse functions: if f has an inverse, it’s true that f −1 (f(x)) = x for all x in the domain of f, and also that f(f −1 (y)) = y for all y in the range of f.
+One more thing about inverse functions: if f has an inverse, it's true that f −1 (f(x)) = x for all x in the domain of f, and also that f(f −1 (y)) = y for all y in the range of f.
 (Remember, the range of f is the same as the domain of f −1, so you can indeed take f −1 (y) for y in the range of f without causing any screwups.)

 3 For example, if f(x) = x 3, then f has an inverse given by f −1 (x) = √ x, 3 and so f −1 (f(x)) = √ x 3 = x for any x.
 Remember, the inverse function is like an undo button.
 We use x as an input to f, and then give the output to f −1 ; this undoes the transformation and gives us back x, the original number.
 3 Similarly, f(f −1 (y)) = ( √ y) 3 = y.
 So f −1 is the inverse function of f, and f is the inverse function of f −1.
 In other words, the inverse of the inverse is the original function.

 Now, you have to be careful in the case where you restrict the domain.
-Let g(x) = x 2 ; we’ve seen that you need to restrict the domain to get an inverse.
-Let’s say we restrict the domain to [0, ∞) and carelessly continue to refer to the function as g instead of h, as in the previous section.
+Let g(x) = x 2 ; we've seen that you need to restrict the domain to get an inverse.
+Let's say we restrict the domain to [0, ∞) and carelessly continue to refer to the function as g instead of h, as in the previous section.
 We would then say that g −1 (x) = √ x.
 If you calculate g(g −1 (x)), you ﬁnd that this is ( √ x) 2, which equals x, provided that x ≥ 0.
-(Otherwise you can’t take the square root in the ﬁrst place.)
+(Otherwise you can't take the square root in the ﬁrst place.)

 On the other hand, if you work out g −1 (g(x)), you get √ x 2, which is not always the same thing as x.
 For example, if x = −2, then x 2 = 4 and so √ x 2 = √ 4 = 2.
-So it’s not true in general that g −1 (g(x)) = x.
-The problem is that −2 isn’t in the restricted-domain version of g.
-Technically, you can’t even compute g(−2), since −2 is no longer in the domain of g.
+So it's not true in general that g −1 (g(x)) = x.
+The problem is that −2 isn't in the restricted-domain version of g.
+Technically, you can't even compute g(−2), since −2 is no longer in the domain of g.
 We really should be working with h, not g, so that we remember to be more careful.
 Nevertheless, in practice, mathematicians will often restrict the domain without changing letters!
 So it will be useful to summarize the situation as follows:

 If the domain of a function f can be restricted so that f has an inverse f −1, then